Bayesian posterior repartitioning for nested sampling: Numerical examples

-Figure~\ref{fig:2D40} is a `corner plot' showing the 1-dimensional and 2-dimensional marginal distributions of the joint `effective' posterior on $(\theta_1,\theta_2,\beta)$ for each of the three priors described above.
-In each case, the joint posterior again has the form of the product of two independent distributions on $(\theta_1,\theta_2)$ and $\beta$, respectively, and is consistent with a marginal on $\beta$ having the form of a top-hat distribution in the range $[0,\beta_+]$.
+Figure~\ref{fig:2D40} is a `corner plot' showing the 1-dimensional and 2-dimensional marginal distributions of the joint `effective' posterior on $(\theta_1,\theta_2,\beta)$ for each of the three priors described in Figure~\ref{fig:2DillBoth}(a).
+In each case, the joint posterior again has the form of the product of two independent distributions on $(\theta_1,\theta_2)$ and $\beta$, respectively, and is consistent with a marginal on $\beta$ having the approximate form of a top-hat distribution in the range $[0,\beta_+]$.
 One also observes the expected evolution of this marginal across the three test cases, whereby $\beta_+$ gradually decreases as the likelihood is concentrated progressively further into the wings of the corresponding prior.
 Since $\beta_+ \lesssim 0.1$ in all three cases, one may confirm that each prior is indeed unrepresentative, and one may use the values of $\beta_+$ for each case to rank their severity.

-Turning to the marginals on $\mtheta_1$ and $\theta_2$ in Figure~\ref{fig:2D40}, one sees that they are correctly centred on the corresponding true Gaussian posterior for each case.
+Turning to the marginals on $\mtheta_1$ and $\theta_2$ in Figure~\ref{fig:2D40}, one sees that they are correctly centred on the mean of the corresponding true Gaussian posterior for each case.
 Moreover, the widths of the marginals are stable across the different priors and consistent with the width of the true Gaussian posterior in each case; the RMSE of the $\theta_\ast$ estimate $\approx 0.05$ in all cases.
-Thus, as in the univariate example, the autoPR method yields the correct inferences on $(\mtheta_1,\theta_2)$ without any need for fine tuning.
+Thus, as in the univariate Gaussian likelihood example, the BPR method yields the correct inferences on $(\mtheta_1,\theta_2)$ without any need for fine tuning.

-One may also verify that the autoPR method yields accurate evidence estimates in the above cases.
+One may also verify that the BPR method yields accurate evidence estimates in the above cases.
 Table~\ref{tab:2DUncorrEvid} lists the mean and standard deviation of the estimated log-evidence over 10 realisations of the data for each of the three uncorrelated priors considered; it also lists the corresponding true evidences, estimated using standard quadrature techniques.
-One sees that in each case the log-evidence estimates obtained using autoPR, after making the correction in (\ref{eq:zeff}), are all consistent with the true value, and have a standard deviation that remains stable for all the priors considered.
+One sees that in each case the log-evidence estimates obtained using BPR, after making the correction in (\ref{eq:zeff}), are all consistent with the true value, and have a standard deviation that remains stable for all the priors considered.